ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-gb.md

 1. Log in to your [OVHcloud Control Panel](/links/manager).
 2. Pre-assign the Let's Encrypt SSL certificate to your new domain/subdomains as detailed in [Part 1](#ssl-multisite) of this guide.
-3. On the line at the top of the Control Panel, click the `Web Cloud`{.action} tab.
+3. At the top of the Control Panel, click on the `Web Cloud`{.action} tab.
-4. In the left-hand column, click on the `Hosting`{.action} dropdown menu.
+4. In the left-hand column, click on the `Hosting plans`{.action} drop-down menu.
 5. Select the web hosting plan concerned.
 6. On the page that appears, stay in the `General Information`{.action} tab.
-7. Go to the box labeled `Configuration`.
+7. Go to the box labelled `Configuration`.
 8. To the right of `SSL certificate`, click the `...`{.action} button, then `Regenerate SSL certificate`{.action}.

 ![managessl](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/general-information/regenerate-ssl-certificate.png){.thumbnail}